tessmonical/cypherize/readme.md

 ## Goal
 Cypherize is an OGM which connects a Cypher-based database (Neo4j) to a JS application.
 Cypherize is intended to be familiar to those who have used Sequelize.

+## Requirements
+- Neo4j must be installed

+## Setup
+0. Install Neo4j
+1. Create a database in Neo4j, noting what password you use at setup.
+2. Copy `secrets_example.js` and rename your copy to `secrets.js`.
+Add the password for your database to the appropriate spot.
+3. `npm install`
+4. Run tests (`npm test`) and ensure they pass.
+5. You should be ready to go!

 ## Functionality

 - [x] TESTED (works to the best of my knowledge)